DEAP/deap/doc/tutorials/basic/part2.rst

 Algorithms
 ----------
-There are several algorithms implemented in the :mod:`~deap.algorithms` module.
+There are a few algorithms implemented in the :mod:`~deap.algorithms` module.
 They are very simple and
 reflect the basic types of evolutionary algorithms present in the literature.
-The algorithms use a :class:`~deap.base.Toolbox` as defined in the last sections.
+The algorithms mainly use a :class:`~deap.base.Toolbox` as defined in the last sections to

 In order to setup a toolbox for an algorithm, you must register the desired operators under the specified names, refer to the documentation of the selected algorithm for more details.
 Once the toolbox is ready, it is time to launch the algorithm.
 The simple evolutionary algorithm takes 5 arguments, a